luminpdf/luminsign-docs/docs/authorization/overview.md

 Bananasign APIs use the OAuth2.0 protocol for authentication and authorization.

-To begin, obtain OAuth2.0 client credentials from the [Bananasign Developer API](https://app.bananasign.co/settings/api).
+To begin, obtain OAuth 2.0 client credentials from the [Bananasign Developer API](https://app.bananasign.co/settings/api).
 Then your client application can requests an access token from the Lumin PDF Authorization Server.